-One of the chief characteristics of addiction is a denial.
+One of the chief characteristics of addiction is denial.
 Functional alcoholics point to their success and stability as “proof” that they don’t have a problem.
-In reality, they have become so adept at feeding their ongoing addiction in secret and then covering up any consequences that most people would think that everything is all right.
-One of the functional alcoholic’s tools in trade is the ability to give perfectly reasonable – even plausible – excuses each time they have an incident because of alcohol.
-They learn how to minimize and deny every concern:
+In reality, they have become so adept at feeding their ongoing addiction in secret and covering up any consequences that most people would think everything is all right.

-An addict – by definition – is unable to control their consumption.
-An alcoholic—even a “high-functioning” one –simply cannot drink with impunity.
+An alcoholic—even a “high-functioning” one—cannot drink with impunity.
 There is no such thing as “controlled” drinking for an alcoholic.
-One thing is for certain – addiction always catches up with the addict.
-An individual can only drive drunk, miss work, forget about personal obligations, neglect their health, and tempt fate in all the ways that only alcoholics can just so many times before they implode.
-So how can you help someone who is a high-functioning alcoholic?
+One thing is sure: Addiction always catches up with the person struggling.
+An individual can only drive drunk, miss work, forget about personal obligations, neglect their health, and tempt fate in all the ways that only alcoholics can so many times before they implode.

-The first and most important thing that you have to understand is that – like any addiction – alcoholism is a disease.
-If you going to help, there are some things that you need to know:
+The first and most important thing you must understand is that alcoholism is a disease.
+If you are going to help, there are some things that you need to know:

 - Alcoholism is not a choice or weakness.
 The person cannot get better by willpower alone.

 - Alcoholism is progressive.
 Unless the disease is arrested, it will get worse.